geniusnhu/ds-masterpiece-hugo/content/post/2020-01-17-quick-deep-dive-at-data-scientist-skill-set/index.md

 **Foundation skills**

-* Writing code is an important skill of a good Data scientist.
-You do not need to be an excellent coder to be a Data scientist but it is dangerous to think that knowing little of coding skill is just enough to work as a Data scientist.
+* **Writing code** is an important skill of a good Data scientist.
+Being an excellent coder is not required but preferable to have, especially big companies have the tendency to hire Data Scientist Engineer with coding skill.

-* It is essential to build up your business skills in addition to technical skills.
-Many data scientists, especially the junior excels at machine learning and coding but is lack of a business point of view so that most of their work does not support the business as the way it should be.
-Their recommendations were far from what the company is doing and it ended up beating all of their effort.
-That is the worst thing you want to face in the world of Data science when no one thinks your idea valuable.
+* It is essential to **build up your business skills** in addition to technical skills.
+Many data scientists, especially the junior may excel at machine learning and algorithm but usually cry out for business point of view.
+Their recommendations are getting off the track from what the company is doing.
+That is the worst thing you want to face in the world of Data science when no one values your idea..

 **Specialized skills**

-* Familiar with and expert in Python, SQL and/or R on various online/offline platforms.
+* Build expertise in **Python, SQL and/or R** on various online/offline platforms.

 * Fluency in using Local development environments and Intergrated development Environment, including but not limited to Jupyter, RStudio, Pycharm.
 Try to **learn on job** or **learn on practice**.

-* Strong foundation with practical experience in Linear/Logistics regression, Decision Tree/Random Forest, and Gradient Boosting models.
-Moreover, besides popular and must known libraries such as Scikit-learn, Keras, Tensorflow, Xgboost is the framework that student should learn at the moment.
+* **Strong in foundation and rich in practical experience**.
+Develop side projects within your interested fields with proper models showcase.
+The model can be either traditional Linear regression, Decision Tree/Random Forest, or cutting-edge XGBoost, Recurrent Neural Network.

+* **Enrich your knowledge and application in convenient frameworks** such as Scikit-learn, Keras, Tensorflow, Xgboost.
 Working on your own project/cooperating project is a good choice to get practical experience if you have not obtained the chance in a company.

-* Computer Vision and NLP are the booming areas in Data science so it is beneficial to prepare yourself with these skills.
+* **Computer Visio**n and **NLP** are the booming areas in Data science so it is beneficial to prepare yourself with these skills.

-* Although AutoML is a newly emerging field, it will probably become one of the important tools and skills for Data Scientist, including Automated hyperparameter tuning, Data augmentation, Feature engineering/selection and Auto ML pipelines.
+* Although **AutoML** is a newly emerging field, it will probably become one of the important tools and skills for Data Scientist, including Automated hyperparameter tuning, Data augmentation, Feature engineering/selection and Auto ML pipelines.

-* Skills in working with Big data and Big data products e.g Google Bigquerry, Databricks, Redshift are the must to own.
+* Skills in working with **Big data** and Big data products e.g Google Bigquerry, Databricks, Redshift are the must to own.

-* This is the same with usage of cloud computing skills.
+* This is the same with usage of **cloud computing skills**.
 In big company, it is a common to work on cloud so if you do not know how to conduct machine learning on cloud, it will become your minus comparing to other candidates.

 And one last important thing: **Always believe in yourself, your choice and never give up**